2016 Texas Longhorns football team: Week 1: vs. No. 10 Notre Dame

 Notre Dame kicked off to Texas to begin the second half, with the Longhorns quickly scoring just two plays later on a long 72-yard pass from Buechele to wide receiver John Burt.
 A forced three-and-out by the Texas defense allowed Texas to regain possession and gain a 17-point lead after a 25-yard field goal by recently transferred placekicker Trent Domingue.
 Despite the double-digit lead, the Fighting Irish would score 21 unanswered points in the third and fourth quarters off of two passing and one rushing touchdown orchestrated by Kizer; an additional 3 points were prevented after defensive end Naashon Hughes blocked a field goal attempt by Justin Yoon at the end of the third quarter.
 Following these scores, Notre Dame would lead 35–31 after having trailed since the end of the first half.
 Texas regained the lead late in the fourth quarter on a 19-yard touchdown by running back D'Onta Foreman; however, the subsequent point after touchdown (PAT) attempt was blocked by Notre Dame and returned 98 yards for a defensive PAT, tying the game at 37–37.
 The three ensuing drives ended in no scores, leaving the game tied in regulation and bringing the game into overtime.
 Texas began the overtime period on offense and were able to score a touchdown via a 3-yard touchdown run by Swoopes; Notre Dame quickly responded with a 25-yard screen pass from Kizer to receiver C. J. Sanders to tie the game at 44–44.
 In second overtime, the Longhorns defense held the Fighting Irish to a 39-yard field goal.
 With Texas now only in need of a touchdown to win the game, Swoopes scored on a 6-yard touchdown run after six consecutive rushing plays, ending the game in a 50–47 Longhorns victory.

-The 97 combined points were the sixth-most in Longhorns history and were capped by only the third overtime game and second overtime history in the program's history.
+The 97 combined points were the sixth-most in Longhorns history and were capped by only the third overtime game and second overtime victory in the program's history.
 The win also marked the first win against a top-10 ranked team at home since 2008 and their first win against such a team in week one since 1983.
 The game's telecast on ABC/ESPN garnered a 7.0 television rating, becoming the network's second most viewed opening game in addition to breaking viewer records for opening games in seven television markets.
 In addition, the game's broadcast broke average minute audience, unique viewer, and total minutes watched records on WatchESPN, ESPN's Internet streaming service.
+The game is also notable for the commentary on the game-winning score by Joe Tessitore in which he proclaimed "Texas is back, folks!"
 With the victory, Texas moved to 1–0 for the year.